-Asymptotic incoherence vs Uniform incoherence.
-The reasons for the superior results are rooted in the incoherence structure.
+Asymptotic incoherence vs Uniform incoherence The reasons for the superior results are rooted in the incoherence structure.
 Universal and close to universal sensing matrices typically provide a relatively low and flat coherence pattern.
 This allows sparsity to be exploited by sampling uniformly at random but, by definition, these matrices cannot exploit the distinct asymptotic sparsity structure when using a typical (l^1 minimization) CS reconstruction.

 In contrast, when the sensing matrix provides a coherence pattern that aligns with the signal sparsity pattern, one can fruitfully exploit such structure.
-As discussed in the sections New CS principles and Resolution dependency a multilevel sampling scheme is likely to give superior results by sampling more in the coherent regions, where the signal is also typically less sparse.
-Even though the optimum sampling strategy is signal dependant (see section Traditional CS), realworld signals, particularly images, share a fairly common structure and thus good, all-round multilevel sampling strategies can be designed.
-An added benefit of multilevel sampling is that it also allows for tailoring of the sampling pattern to target application-specific features rather than an all-round approach, e.g. allowing a slightly lower overall quality but recovering contours better.
+As discussed in Sections 2.3 and 6, a multilevel sampling scheme is likely to give superior results by sampling more in the coherent regions, where the signal is also typically less sparse.
+Even though the optimum sampling strategy is signal dependant (see Section 1.2), real-world signals, particularly images, share a fairly common structure and thus good, all-round multilevel sampling strategies can be designed.
+An added benefit of multilevel sampling is that it also allows for tailoring of the sampling pattern to target applicationspecific features rather than an all-round approach, e.g. allowing a slightly lower overall quality but recovering contours better.